starknet-edu/starknetbook/src/ch04-02-hello-account.md

 # Hello World Account Contract

-**NOTE:**
-**THIS CHAPTER NEEDS TO BE UPDATED TO REFLECT THE NEW SYNTAX FOR ACCOUNT CONTRACTS.
-PLEASE DO NOT USE THIS CHAPTER AS A REFERENCE UNTIL THIS NOTE IS REMOVED.**
+> **NOTE:** THIS CHAPTER NEEDS TO BE UPDATED TO REFLECT THE NEW SYNTAX FOR ACCOUNT CONTRACTS.
+PLEASE DO NOT USE THIS CHAPTER AS A REFERENCE UNTIL THIS NOTE IS REMOVED.

-**CONTRIBUTE: This subchapter is missing an example of declaration, deployment and interaction with the contract.
+> **CONTRIBUTE**: This subchapter is missing an example of declaration, deployment and interaction with the contract.
 We would love to see your contribution!
-Please submit a PR.**
+Please submit a PR.

 In this chapter, we will explore the fundamentals of account contracts in Starknet using an example "Hello World" account contract written in